grimmlab/easyPheno/docs/source/models/linreg.rst

 the L1-norm, so the sum of the absolute value of the weights, is used for regularization.
 This constraint usually leads to sparse solutions forcing unimportant weights to zero.
 Intuitively speaking, this can be seen as an automatic feature selection.
 The L2-norm, also known as the Euclidean norm, is defined as the square root of the summed up quadratic weights.
-Regularized linear regression using the L2-norm is usually called Ridge Regression.
+Regularized linear regression using the L2-norm is called Ridge Regression.
 This penalty term has the effect of grouping correlated features.
 Elastic Net combines both the L1- and the L2-norm, introducing a further hyperparameter controlling the influence of each of the two parts.

 All these three approaches - LASSO, Ridge and Elastic Net Regression - are currently implemented in easyPheno.
-However, as the feature selection effect of LASSO seems to be profitable considering often large genotype matrices, LASSO and Elastic Net Regression are activated by a variable for selecting the penalty term.
+However, as the feature selection effect of LASSO seems to be profitable considering the often large genotype matrices, LASSO and Elastic Net Regression are configured by a variable for selecting the penalty term.

 The following code block shows the implementation of LASSO in `linearregression.py <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/linearregression.py>`_.